top of page

 A group of turtles = a 'bale'

 Human beings need community.
-It is a source of knowledge, support, and well-being.
-It is also one of the things slipping away in the modern age.
+It has always been a source of knowledge, support, and belonging — and it is one of the things quietly disappearing from modern life.

-At Turtle Tree, we plan to hold onto it.
-We affectionately call our community "The Bale," the name for a group of Turtles.
+At Turtle Tree, we hope to rebuild it.
+We affectionately call our community the Bale — the name for a group of turtles.

 mathew-schwartz-2V7NoElwsiQ-unsplash.jpg